WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README.md

 We also want to set a colour for the circle.
 There are a lot of turtle colours ready for use in Python and we have already used "red" and "black" in the code.
 Some of the other colours available are: "white", "gray", "lightgray", "green", "lightgreen", "blue", "cyan", "yellow", "magenta", "gold", "orange", "maroon", "violet", "purple", "navy", "skyblue", "turquoise", "darkgreen", "chocolate", "brown".
 The turtle colour is set with ```grid_turtle.color(****)``` with the colour, including quote marks, inside the brackets.

 The turtle will initially be set with a pen width of 1, which will produce a very thin line - only one pixel wide.
 The outline of the clock will need to be thicker.
-You can set it to any number using ```grid_turtle.pensize(?)``` where you put your pensize in the brackets.
+You can set it to any number using ```grid_turtle.pensize(***)``` where you put your pensize in the brackets.
 Experiment to find the best thickness.

 Before drawing the circle we need to put the pen down.